christasich/tidal_flat/README.md

-# tidal_platform
+# tidal_flat

 A zero-dimensional morphodynamic model of elevation change on a tidal platform.

 ## About this project

 This project uses a zero-dimensional mass balance approach to model the elevation of a tidal platform over time.
-This work is based on previous studies (Krone, 1987; Allen, 1990; French, 1993; Temmerman et al., 2003, 2004) on the longterm evolution of marsh surfaces.
+This work is based on previous studies (Krone, 1987; Allen, 1990; French, 1993; Temmerman et al., 2003, 2004) on the long-term evolution of marsh surfaces.
 We describe the fundamentals of the model briefly.

 The depth of inundation of a tidal platform is defined as